Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Measuring Model Robustness

 \section{Measuring Model Robustness}

-Based on the findings in the previous section, we select four final models for robustness evaluation: (i) \rsquad{} trained on the SQuAD1.1 training data; (ii) \raqa{} trained on SQuAD combined and shuffled with AdversarialQA; (iii) \synqa{} which uses a two-stage fine-tuning approach, first trained on 380,785 synthetically generated questions on the passages in the SQuAD training set, and then further fine-tuned on SQuAD and AdversarialQA; and (iv) \synqaext{} first trained on the same synthetic SQuAD examples as (iii) combined with 1.5M synthetic questions generated on the previously described Wikipedia passages external to SQuAD, and then further fine-tuned on SQuAD and AdversarialQA.
-Individual models are selected for the best combined performance on a split of the SQuAD validation set and all three AdversarialQA validation sets.
-We investigate three existing methods for evaluating model robustness: adversarial datasets, checklists, and domain generalisation; as well as adversarial human evaluation, a new way of measuring robustness with direct interaction between the human and model.
+Based on the findings in the previous section, we select four final models for robustness evaluation: \begin{enumerate} \item \rsquad{}: using the SQuAD1.1 training data. \item \raqa{}: trained on SQuAD combined and shuffled with AdversarialQA. \item \synqa{}: uses a two-stage fine-tuning approach, first trained on 314,811 synthetically generated questions on the passages in the SQuAD training set, and then further fine-tuned on SQuAD and AdversarialQA. \item \synqaext{}: first trained on the same synthetic SQuAD examples as (iii) combined with 1.5M synthetic questions generated on the previously described Wikipedia passages external to SQuAD, and then further fine-tuned on SQuAD and AdversarialQA. \end{enumerate}

+Individual models are selected for the best combined and equally-weighted performance on a split of the SQuAD validation set and all three AdversarialQA validation sets.
+We first evaluate model robustness using three existing paradigms: adversarially-collected datasets, checklists, and domain generalisation.
+We also introduce adversarial human evaluation, a new way of measuring robustness with direct interaction between the human and model.